MELIORA-EU-PROJECT/recommendation-engine/README.md

     - `POST` : Pass a user profile in the body and response is a list of recommendations
 - `/mini_course`
     - `POST` : Pass a user profile and a mini course in the body and a query parameter `index`, indicating which goal in the mini course to recommend for.
-Response FOR NOW is just the goal of the mini course on the index given.
+It responds with all the recommendations that match the goal of the mini course on the index given.
 Look at the file `example_endpoint_mini_course.json` for an example of the body.

 ## Files and Explanations